zzfibee/harvest-sheet/README.md

-# zsheet
+# @zhenliang/sheet

-zsheet is a excel-like table component write in react
+@zhenliang/sheet is a excel-like table component write in react